ccassar/raft/README.md

  - graceful handover on leader before shutdown
  - refactor TestLogReplication()
  - errors/utilisation/saturation metrics
- - deploy with helm chart and prometheus grafana dashboard on gke
+ - deploy with helm chart and prometheus grafana dashboard on gke, and docker compose based example for those running locally.

 Target is to, eventually, cover all of Raft including cluster membership extensions, log compaction, exactly-once guarantees to clients and, beyond Raft, to bring Byzantine fault tolerance via Tangaroa.